 Up to £500,000 is available to spend under this call and it is anticipated that we will fund a range of proposals from different investigators.
 Funding will be provided for the direct costs of research (such as research staff and consumables) and will not cover consultant PAs or team-leader salary time.
 Typically, projects will be between 12–18 months duration.

 National call for applications in Translational Paediatric Rare Disease Research 2014-2015

 Scope of call

 Rare diseases are currently under-researched and under-resourced and they can often leave patients and their families feeling isolated and vulnerable.
 Rare diseases have a low prevalence but a high level of complexity.
 For rare syndromes, diagnosis may be difficult and delayed due to limited scientific knowledge and clinical recognition of the disease.
 75 per cent of rare diseases affect children.
 GOSH specialises in the care of children with rare syndrome and hosts 19 nationally commissioned services for such conditions, the largest number in a single NHS Trust.
-The charity is committed to investment in rare disease research and in addition to this call is developing a new Centre for Children’s Rare Disease Research, an £85 million research facility, due to be completed in 2017.
+The charity is committed to investment in rare disease research and in addition to this call is developing a new Centre for Research into Rare Disease in Children, a £90 million research facility, due to be completed in 2017.

 We particularly encourage highly translational proposals that:

 Address problems that will have an impact at the point-of-care